naps62/ergodox-layout/README.md

 ### Keylogger

-For every key press, the keyboard will output a line containing the position of the key in the matrix.
+For every key press, the keyboard will output a JSON-formatted line containing the position of the key in the matrix.
 This allows one to collect usage information, and to build analytics over it, such as a heat map.